Here’s another riddle: what you get when you combine a GPS with dash cam and Amazon Alexa? The answer: Garmin Speak Plus.

 The mount fits the socket on the top of the GPS.
 All the way to the right of the photo is small hexagonal metal plate.
 This plate adheres to the windshield and is not easily removed.
 It is designed to stay on your windshield as a permanent attachment.
 It fits within a recess on the bottom of the mount that we just discussed.
 The bottom of the mount is magnetic and sticks to metals that contain iron, such as steel.

 Always liked the suction cup more than adhesive because it’s easier to put on and take off.
 Adhesive is a one time shot.
 A suction cup can be reused.
 That’s where the Garmin Mini Suction Cup Mount comes to the rescue.
 It’s made by Garmin so you know it will fit these Dash Cam models just fine.
 It has that small ball form factor that only fits these cameras.

 For those wanting to use a vent mount, consider the Square Jellyfish Jelly-Grip Car Air Vent Mount.
 The Square Jellyfish Jelly-Grip includes an expandable cradle that can grip the sides of the Garmin Speak very tightly.
 It has a ball and socket so the cradle swivels into any orientation.
 This mount will work on flat vent slats that are 3/8 to 1 inch deep.
 The included cradle opens to 3 5/8 inches so you can also use this on a smartphone.
 We reviewed the Square Jellyfish mount in detail in 2016.

-The Garmin Speak is interesting.
+The Garmin Speak and Garmin Speak Plus are interesting.
 Will the public grasp on to the concept of a minimalist GPS coupled with their favorite voice enabled assistant?
 We’ll see.